Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes

-We also take the opportunity to explore the performance of the proposed variance estimator against the original \citet{Bebu2016} variance estimator for the UNADJ estimator.
-Web Table S1 shows that both the average estimated standard error calculated by \eqref{unadjusted_var} (AESE1) and \eqref{var_unadj} (AESE2) are close to the Monte Carlo standard deviation (MCSD) for all estimators, and they result in similar nominal coverage probabilities, especially when the sample size is $n=400$.
-This result confirms that the valid variance estimator of the unadjusted estimator is non-unique, and if no covariate adjustment is performed, both \eqref{unadjusted_var} and \eqref{var_unadj} approaches should be considered reliable.
+We also explore the performance of the proposed variance estimator against the original \cite{Bebu2016} variance estimator and the bias-reduced variance estimator shown in Web Appendix A3 (suggested by \cite{Ozenne2021}) for the UNADJ estimator.
+Web Table S1 shows that the average estimated standard error calculated by \eqref{var_unadj} (AESE1), \eqref{unadjusted_var} (AESE2) and the method developed in Web Appendix A3 (AESE3) are close to the Monte Carlo standard deviation (MCSD) for all estimators when sample size $n\geq 200$, and they are associated with nominal coverage, especially when the sample size is $n=400$.
+Furthermore, AESE1 and AESE3 are generally close, which is expected since these two corresponding variance estimators share the same underlying mechanism (projection theorem of U-statistics).
+However, with a small sample size (e.g., $n \leq 50$), coverage probabilities associated with AESE1 and AESE3 are closer to nominal than that associated with AESE2, especially under an unbalanced design.
+This result confirms that, if no covariate adjustment is performed, all three variance estimators are reliable when sample size is relatively moderate (e.g., $n\geq 200$), but only \eqref{var_unadj} and bias-reduced variance estimator in Web Appendix A3 are recommended for smaller sample sizes.